-Scholars that have a grievance related to some aspect of their experience in the chemistry graduate program should address a comprehensive written account of the grievance to the Director of Graduate Studies.
+Scholars wishing to record a formal grievance should address a comprehensive, signed written account of the grievance to the Director of Graduate Studies via email.
 The Graduate Committee will consider the grievance on the basis of the written complaint.
-The student will also has the option of presenting their case to the committee in person.
-As part of the decision-making process, the Graduate Committee may consider other sources, including, but not limited to, the research advisor and the Graduate Program Coordinator.
-The Graduate Committee will then inform the student of their response to the grievance.
+The scholar will be offered the option of presenting their case to the committee in person.
+As part of the grievance review process, the Graduate Committee may consider other sources, including, but not limited to, the primary research mentor and the Graduate Program Coordinator.
+The Graduate Committee will then inform the scholar of their response to the grievance.

 If it is impossible to resolve the grievance within the Graduate Committee or within the broader framework of the Department of Chemistry administrative structure, the Director of Graduate Studies will forward the grievance to the Associate Dean of the Laney Graduate School.
 From this point forward, the grievance will be handled according to the procedures outlined in the Laney Graduate School handbook.
 If the issue is with the Director of Graduate studies, the scholar should go directly to the Associate Dean of the Laney Graduate School or the Assistant Dean for Diversity, Inclusion and Community Engagement.

-The grievance process is primarily appropriate for academic complaints, broadly defined, related to coursework, exams, milestone requirements, laboratory environment and training, etc. While the graduate program takes the perspective that all aspects of a scholar’s Emory experience may impact their academic work, there are certain instances where it is most appropriate or even required that a student reach out to a particular office to officially pursue a concern, complaint, or resource.
-Scholars should familiarize themselves with the resource list in the next section of the handbook for assistance in determining the appropriate office for handling a non-academic concern.
+The grievance process is primarily appropriate for academic complaints, broadly defined, related to coursework, exams, milestone requirements, laboratory environment and training, etc. While the graduate program takes the perspective that all aspects of a scholar’s Emory experience may impact their academic work, there are certain instances where it is most appropriate or even required that a scholar reach out to a particular office to officially pursue a concern, complaint, or resource.
+Scholars should familiarize themselves with the Resource Guidance in the appendix of the handbook for assistance in determining the appropriate office for handling a non-academic concern.

 Share Your Thoughts

-If you would like to provide detailed feedback, we invite you to submit this form.
+If you would like to provide feedback on this handbook entry, we invite you to submit this form.